leilist/Monolayer-Water-PhaseDiagram-Data/README.md

 This repository contains supplementary data supporting results of the paper:

-"Temperature-Pressure Phase Diagram of Confined Monolayer Water/Ice: Machine-learning Force Field at the First-Principle Accuracy"
+"Temperature-Pressure Phase Diagram of Confined Monolayer Water/Ice at the First-Principle Accuracy with a Machine-learning Force Field"

 Bo Lin, Jian Jiang, Xiao Cheng Zeng, Lei Li